Goal

 -

-Connect the inline Docker client and Docker Engine.
+Connect the Docker CLI to Docker Engine.

-- Install the necessary packages:
+- Install required packages:

-sudo apt-get update sudo apt-get upgrade sudo apt-get install docker.io vim
+sudo apt-get update sudo apt-get upgrade sudo apt-get install docker.io vim - Configure WSL integration:

-- Tap on the "Docker Desktop" icon.
+- Click the "Docker Desktop" icon.

-- Find the menu Resources/WSL Integration.
+- Find Resources/WSL Integration.

 - Enable "Enable integration with additional distros".

-- Check if it works.
+- Verify it works.

 Client: